WilliamScarbro/TCG/README.md

 # TCG - *tout ce gâchis*

-An library for fast implementations of polynomial rings.
+A library for fast implementations of polynomial rings.

 ##